GenesysCloudBlueprints/webmessaging-chatbot-that-differentiates-on-and-off-hour-schedules/blueprint/index.md

 - `divisionId` - Your Genesys Cloud division ID.
 - `awsRegion` - The AWS region (for example, `us-east-1`, `us-west-2`).
 - `environment` - This is a free-form field that combines with the `prefix` value to define the name of various Genesys Cloud artifacts.
-For example, if you set the value of `environment` to `test` and the value of `prefix` to `project1`, the name of your Genesys Cloud queue, Messenger deployment, configuration and script will all begin with `test-project1`.
+For example, if you set the value of `environment` to `test` and the value of `prefix` to `project1`, the name of your Genesys Cloud queue, Messenger deployment, configuration and script will begin with `test-project1`.
 - `prefix` - This is a free-form field that combines with the `environment` value to define the name of various Genesys Cloud artifacts.
 - `userId` - The user ID that you want to associate with the queue that Terraform creates.
 The user associated with the user ID will receive the inbound messages from your customer.
 - `oauthClientId` - The Genesys Cloud client credential grant ID that CX as Code executes against.